-In this time of COVID-19, we in Health Humanities hope you are all well, maintaining physical distance and able to care for patients, family, friends - and yourselves.
+As we pass through the various stages of the COVID-19 pandemic here and worldwide, we in Health Humanities hope you are all well, and able to care for patients, family, friends - and yourselves.

 Calgary Health Humanities Symposium